 Challenge number Detail of challenge 1 Underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Nursery through to KS1 and in general, are more prevalent among our disadvantaged pupils than their peers.
 Some with additional challenges including EAL and SEND.
 Targeted resources bought for disadvantaged children.
+Whole school Oracy project to be developed in 2024.
 2 Low starting points: On entry to Reception, typically, disadvantaged pupils join the school with lower starting points in phonics, reading, communication and language compared with their non-disadvantaged peers.
 3 Gaps in Reading, Writing and Maths: Periods of school closure have resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, across all areas.
 Attainment among disadvantaged pupils has fallen significantly below that of non-disadvantaged pupils over the past 3 years.
 Gaps in 2019: Reading = 2%, Writing = 7%, Maths = 4%

-Gaps in 2022: Reading = 19%, Writing = 19%, Maths = 18% Almost 50% of the children eligible for PPG in the Year 2 cohort in 2023, had SEND and some with complex needs.
+Gaps in 2022: Reading = 19%, Writing = 19%, Maths = 18% Gaps in 2023: Reading = 22%, Writing = 19%, Maths = 3% Gaps in 2024 : Reading = 18% Writing = 15% Maths = 17% 32% of the children eligible for PPG in the Year 2 cohort in 2024, had SEND and some with complex needs.
 Reading and Writing for these children presented the greatest challenge.
 In spite of this, PPG children made significant progress.
-Gaps in learning between PPG and their peers were as follows.
-Gaps in 2023: Reading = 22%, Writing = 19%, Maths = 3% 4 Social and emotional needs: Teacher referrals for support for pupil wellbeing markedly increased during the pandemic.
+4 Social and emotional needs: Teacher referrals for support for pupil wellbeing markedly increased during the pandemic.
 24 pupils (15 of whom are disadvantaged) required additional support with social and emotional needs.
 This includes Drama Therapy, ELSA, Nurture Lunchtime Table, Emotional Wellbeing Support, Family Links Parenting Groups and drop-ins.
 There has also been a greater demand for additional wellbeing and mental health support for parents.
 5 Access to extra-curricular activities: For many of our disadvantaged pupils, there is a lack of enrichment opportunities and limited life experiences outside of the school day.
 This concern increased during and following periods of school closure.
 6 Attendance and Punctuality: Poor attendance and punctuality impact negatively on disadvantaged pupils' progress.
 7 Basic needs - health, nutrition: The school monitors children who are vulnerable and whose basic needs are not met consistently.
 This group includes many children eligible for PPG.
 Their needs include not having access to breakfast on a daily basis, inadequate clothing, housing, dental hygiene, and other health related needs.
 8 Parenting capacity and engagement: For many of our disadvantaged children, poor parenting engagement and capacity presents a further barrier to wellbeing and learning.
 There was an increase in need for parenting support during the pandemic, and this continues to be a challenge for many families.
 Additional support offered by the emotional well-being practitioner through one to one sessions and whole school workshops.